Is Noise Cancelling Bad For Your Ears? Potential Effects And Safe Usage

 Volume Level and Duration of Use

-One important factor to consider when using noise cancelling devices is the volume level and duration of use.
+One important factor to consider when using devices is the volume level and duration of use.
 While technology can effectively block out external sounds, it’s crucial to remember that excessive volume levels can still damage your hearing.

-When using noise cancelling headphones or earphones, it’s recommended to listen at a moderate volume level.
+When using headphones or earphones, it’s recommended to listen at a moderate volume level.
 This means avoiding maximum volume and instead opting for a level that allows you to hear your audio clearly without causing any discomfort.
 Additionally, it’s important to take regular breaks from using noise cancelling devices, especially if you are listening for extended periods of time.
 Giving your ears a rest can help prevent any potential long-term damage.

 Fit and Comfort of Noise Cancelling Devices